JasperFx/alba/docs/scenarios/headers.md

 <!-- endSnippet -->

 You do also have the ability to just interrogate the `HttpContext.Response` in your unit test methods for anything not covered in the helpers above.
-To add your own custom assertions, see <[linkto:documentation/assertions]>.